dlresende/extreme-carpaccio/README.md

 # Extreme Carpaccio
-This exercise merges two well known exercises: [Extreme Startup](https://github.com/rchatley/extreme_startup) and [Elephant Carpaccio](https://docs.google.com/document/d/1TCuuu-8Mm14oxsOnlk8DqfZAA1cvtYu9WGv67Yj_sSk/pub).
+During a Extreme Carpaccio session, the facilitator uses his/her computer as a server and starts sending HTTP requests to participant machines (generally organised in teams).
+Each request is in fact a purchasing order, like those you have when you buy something somewhere.
+Participants should then calculate the order's total amount and send the correct response back to the server.
+For every correct response, the participant earn points and increase his/her score.
+For bad responses, penalties are charged, and the participant lose points.
+In this way, participants should slice in order to be able to deploy small chunks of the solution into production as soon as possible, and then score before others.
+This is the whole point of this exercise: define a slicing strategy, implement, deploy, check feedback, adapt the strategy, implement, deploy... and iterate as fast as you can. **Those who don't slice and try go to production only once the whole problem is implemented risk to spend too much time before scoring, leaving the way free to other teams win.**

-À la Extreme Startup, someone's computer plays the central server role and start sending HTTP requests to participant computers.
-Each request is in fact a purchasing order and participants should calculate the order's total amount and answer the server.
-For every good response the participant earn points and increase his score.
-For bad responses, penalties are applied and the participant lose some points.
-Therefore, as a participant, you need to try to slice the problem and go to production with a small part of the problem solved as soon as possible in order to start collecting points. **People that don't slice and put into production only once the whole problem is implemented risk to take too much time before scoring, leaving the way free to other teams.** Slice the problem, try to go live as soon as possible and start collecting feedbacks, this is the Elephant Carpaccio part.
+This workshop, kata, or coding game is intented to help teams to practice concepts like Continuous Delivery, Lean Startup, eXtreme Programming, Agile Development, and more.

 Ready for the challenge?

-If you are a **participant**, go to the [clients/](https://github.com/dlresende/extreme-carpaccio/tree/master/clients) directory to get more instructions and learn how to play.
+If you are a **participant**, go to [clients/](https://github.com/dlresende/extreme-carpaccio/tree/master/clients) to get more instructions and start playing.

-If you are a **facilitator**, go to the [server/](https://github.com/dlresende/extreme-carpaccio/tree/master/server) directory to find out how to run a workshop.
+If you are a **facilitator**, go to [server/](https://github.com/dlresende/extreme-carpaccio/tree/master/server) to find out how to facilitate a session.

 Have fun :)